Harry Volk: Career

-Philanthropy

 While still at Prudential, Volk was asked to head a Los Angeles citizens committee to resolve disputes involving the United Way fund-raising campaign and its recipient charities.
 Volk set up what he called Associated In-Group Donors, an innovative system for voluntary contributions by employees through payroll withholding.
 It has now become the standard for nonprofit fund-raising organizations.
 With that, he persuaded United Way to accept policies for collecting and distributing donations, including a “donor choice” option directing how a contribution could be allotted.